How do you stand out when there are many businesses that offer the same products and services that you do?

 The best way to build a powerful brand is to differentiate yourself by showcasing what’s unique about your business.
 The more you showcase your expertise, the more you differentiate.
 Don’t worry about sharing too much for free.

-Rule #3: It all starts with your brand message
+Rule #3: Make your brand marketing message compelling

-Your brand message should easily and quickly communicate what’s different about your business.
+Your brand marketing message should easily and quickly communicate what’s different about your business.

 Brand differentiation example for improving your brand message